swharden/QRSS-hardware/spots/readme.md

 ![](/spots/2019-07-20/qrss-stitch-and-stack-screenshot.jpg)

 ### 2019-07-20: started transmitting letters
-I finished writing the microcontroller code to read the GPS time and only start transmissions when the second minutes digit is zero.
+I finished writing the microcontroller code to read the GPS time and only start transmissions when the minutes value ends with a zero.
 The signal now stacks nicely in 10-minute grabs.
 Now that GPS and the oven is working well I've started sending my callsign (AJ4VD).

 Description | Image
 ---|---